Breathing in Abundance / Uranus in Taurus, Angelica + Astragalus

 Contraindications include those who are taking immunosuppresant drugs as part of a therapy, as the action of astragalus is contrary in effect.
 Due to its' diuretic properties, it may also increase the excretion of drugs in the body, making it potentially hazardous for those on mood stabilizers or blood pressure meds, for example.
 Some advisement may also be necessary for those with autoimmune conditions.

 So with Uranus's influence on our house of Venusian abundance for the next few years, many of us may receive shocking twists of fate or sudden reversals to our ability to manifest personal wealth.
 We may see surprising changes in our income or a romantic relationship, perhaps allowing us to grieve older losses that we may never have gotten the chance to.
 While initially destabilizing, this will prove to be a blessing in the long run, as what we release opens up huge opportunities for us to receive more than we could ever imagine.
 Uranus rules authenticity, and we may find ourselves more honest in our love and financial relationships as a result of her passage.
 The best medicine I can recommend for this process is to keep breathing through it all—if something leaves your life, honor its departure, celebrate what it did for you and then let it go.
-You will be healthier and happier for it, even though it may not seem like it at the moment.
+You will be healthier and happier for it, even though it may not seem like it at the moment, and doing so will insure the proper functioning of your immune health.
 Stay well and go in love.